The Art of Tea Production from Leaf to Cup

 Drying: Locking in the Flavours

-Drying is the final step in tea production, where the oxidized leaves are heated to remove moisture.
+Drying is the final step in tea production, where the oxidised leaves are heated to remove moisture.
 This process helps preserve the tea's flavour and aroma.
 Drying methods can vary, but common techniques include:

 • Pan-firing: The leaves are heated in a large pan, often used for high-quality green teas.